j-sieben/PIT/Doc/using_pit.md

 session altered

 <code snippet>
-This is my first PIT message.
+This is my first `PIT` message.
 Hello World!

 alter session set nls_language=GERMAN;
 session altered

 <code_snippet>
-Das ist meine erste PIT-Nachricht.
+Das ist meine erste `PIT`-Nachricht.
 Hallo Welt!
 ```

-## Handling exceptions with PIT
+## Handling exceptions with `PIT`

-To use PIT to handle your errors, you start by creating a new error message.
+To use `PIT` to handle your errors, you start by creating a new error message.
 The easiest way to achieve this is to call `pit_admin.merge_message` and `pit_admin.translate_message` for any message and translation you require.
 As a first example, let's create a message to handle Oracle error `-2292, Child record found`.
 This error has no predefined exception, so we will create this along with the message creation.
 After having created your messages, you call procedure `pit_admin.create_message_package` to (re-)create the central message package `MSG`.
 Here's the code to create this message:

 ```
 begin